We recommend that you upgrade to the latest version of your browser.

 The objective of this study is to investigate the safety and efficacy of tenofovir alafenamide (TAF) on Epstein-Barr virus infection in patients with relapsing-remitting MS (RRMS).

 Design: This is a randomised double-blinded, placebo-controlled trial comparing the safety and efficacy of tenofovir alafenamide fumarate (TAF) 25 mg daily (n= 25) to placebo (n=25) on EBV viral infection in stable RRMS patients receiving natalizumab therapy.
+The study is as a part of the EBV-MS Horizon Europe project.

 The primary endpoint is safety and tolerability of the drug, and the key secondary endpoint is change in EBV shedding in the saliva during 6 months of treatment.